Bauhaus (band): "Spirit" and The Sky's Gone Out

-In the same year, Bauhaus scored their biggest hit with a cover of David Bowie's "Ziggy Stardust", which was recorded during a BBC session.
-The song was chosen by the band in spite of their critics who accused them of being "Bowie plagiarists", a label that they were quite annoyed with.
-Ash explained that the band didn't care about their critics and "...so we thought we'd do the opposite of what they'd expect and promptly release 'Ziggy'".
-The song reached No. 15 on the British charts, and earned the band an appearance on the television show Top of the Pops.
-Due to the success of the single, the album also became the band's biggest hit, peaking at No. 3.
-That same year, Bauhaus made an appearance in the horror film The Hunger, where they performed "Bela Lugosi's Dead" during the opening credits.
-The final cut of the scene focused on Murphy; this, coupled with the singer's modelling work in a popular ad campaign for Maxell, caused resentment among the rest of the group.
+That same year, Bauhaus scored their greatest hit with a cover of David Bowie's "Ziggy Stardust", which was recorded during a BBC session.
+The song was chosen by the band in response to critics who had accused them of copying Bowie's sound.
+Ash explained: "[W]e thought we'd do the opposite of what they'd expect and promptly release 'Ziggy'."
+The song reached No. 15 on the British charts and earned the band an appearance on the television show Top of the Pops.
+The Sky's Gone Out also became the band's greatest album success, peaking at No. 3.
+That same year, Bauhaus appeared in the horror film The Hunger, performing "Bela Lugosi's Dead" during the opening credits.
+The final cut of the scene focused on Murphy; this, coupled with his modelling work in a popular ad campaign for Maxell, caused resentment among his bandmates.

 Burning from the Inside

 Prior to the recording of their fourth album, Burning from the Inside (1983), Murphy was stricken with pneumonia, which prevented him from contributing much to the album.
-Ash and David J took the reins, becoming the driving forces behind the record and even performing lead vocals on several tracks.
-One of the songs in the album, Who Killed Mister Moonlight was described by David J as a "surrealistic ballad inspired in part by the murder of John Lennon".
-Later on, the mysterious character of Mister Moonlight had a symbolic meaning, which was seen by the band "as being representative of the dreamy, poetic aspect of Bauhaus".
-The album's lead single, "She's in Parties", reached No. 26 on the charts and earned Bauhaus their third and final Top of the Pops appearance.
+Ash and David assumed control of the album and performed lead vocals on several tracks.
+The album's song "Who Killed Mister Moonlight" was described by David J as a "surrealistic ballad inspired in part by the murder of John Lennon".
+Also, the mysterious character of Mister Moonlight had a symbolic meaning, which was seen by the band "as being representative of the dreamy, poetic aspect of Bauhaus".
+The album's lead single "She's in Parties" reached No. 26 on the charts and earned Bauhaus their third and final Top of the Pops appearance.
 Bauhaus then embarked on an international promotional tour for the album, with dates in Europe and the Far East.
-David J recalled that the night before they were supposed to perform two shows at Hammersmith Palais in London, the group decided to disband.
+On the night before they were supposed to perform two shows at Hammersmith Palais in London, the group decided to disband.

-The band played their farewell show on 5 July 1983 at the Hammersmith Palais; dedicated fans had been warned by the band's crew not to miss the show, without telling them it was the last.
+The band played their farewell show on 5 July 1983 at the Hammersmith Palais.
+Fans had been warned by the band's crew to not miss the show, without telling them it was the last.
 After a long encore, consisting of some of their early songs, David J left the stage with the words "rest in peace".
-Burning from the Inside was released a week later.
+Burning from the Inside was released one week later.
 The album received largely positive reviews and reached No. 13 on the charts.
-Bauhaus released the single "Sanity Assassin" in limited quantities as a farewell gift for those who joined the group's fan club.
+Bauhaus released the single "Sanity Assassin" in limited quantities as a farewell gift to their fan-club members.